 Fieldwork in Shuar communities

 The Shuar are an indigenous group (pop.
 60,000-100,000) inhabiting the western edge of the Amazon basin in Ecuador and Peru.
 Shuar subsistence centers on small-scale gardening, hunting, fishing, and foraging.
 However, market economic activities such as wage labor, the raising of livestock, and cash-crop cultivation are increasingly common, especially in communities closer to urban centers.
 My fieldwork is conducted in collaboration with the Shuar Health and Life History Project (founder and co-director: Larry Sugiyama, co-director: Josh Snodgrass), which has conducted ongoing research for more than 15 years.
-My work among the Shuar focuses on identifying behavioral and physiological strategies for coping with energetic stressors such as infectious disease and nutritional depletion.
+My current work among the Shuar tests whether higher levels of immune activity are associated higher levels of subjective fatigue and sadness.

 Cross-cultural research on aging and health